Isometry: Definition

-An isometry is automatically injective; otherwise two distinct points, a and b, could be mapped to the same point, thereby contradicting the coincidence axiom of the metric d.
+An isometry is automatically injective; otherwise two distinct points, a and b, could be mapped to the same point, thereby contradicting the coincidence axiom of the metric d, i.e., $d(a,b) = 0$ if and only if $a=b$.
 This proof is similar to the proof that an order embedding between partially ordered sets is injective.
 Clearly, every isometry between metric spaces is a topological embedding.

 A global isometry, isometric isomorphism or congruence mapping is a bijective isometry.
 Like any other bijection, a global isometry has a function inverse.

 The inverse of a global isometry is also a global isometry.

 Two metric spaces X and Y are called isometric if there is a bijective isometry from X to Y.

 The set of bijective isometries from a metric space to itself forms a group with respect to function composition, called the isometry group.

 There is also the weaker notion of path isometry or arcwise isometry:

 A path isometry or arcwise isometry is a map which preserves the lengths of curves; such a map is not necessarily an isometry in the distance preserving sense, and it need not necessarily be bijective, or even injective.
 This term is often abridged to simply isometry, so one should take care to determine from context which type is intended.